-Employee reps: Robert Adrell, Maria Nilsson Employee alts: Karin Larsson, Nils Undall-Behrend Auditor: Didrik Roos (Deloitte)
+Employee alts: Karin Larsson, Nils Undall-

-The fee paid to the board chair is SEK 308 (308) thousand.
-The fee paid to directors elected by the AGM is SEK 154 (154) thousand.
-No fee is paid to directors employed by the Government Offices.
+Behrend Auditor: Didrik Roos (Deloitte) The fee paid to the board chair is SEK 338 (308) thousand.
+The fee paid to directors elected by the AGM is SEK 167 (154) thousand.
+No fee is paid to directors employed by the Government